 If you have a sudden onset of a headache, a more severe headache than usual, any visual changes or upper abdominal pain with your headache, or if you have a history of high blood pressure, please see your midwife or physician promptly as these can be signs of more serious illness, like pregnancy induced hypertension or preeclampsia.

-If you have frequent headaches, getting to the root cause by making sure you are getting enough sleep, reducing excessive inflammation with dietary and lifestyle changes, and making sure you are getting all of your nutrients, including essential fatty acids and protein, is key to optimal wellness and the best thing you can do for you and baby.
+If you have frequent headaches, getting to the root cause by making sure you are getting enough sleep, reducing excessive inflammation with dietary and lifestyle changes, making sure you are getting all of your nutrients, including essential fatty acids and protein, and looking into environmental allergies (sometimes a HEPA air filter can help!) is key to optimal wellness and the best thing you can do for you and baby.
 You might also want to consider working with a functional medicine, integrative medicine, or naturopathic physician skilled in pregnancy care.